ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 I am sure, I will keep on exploring more.
 For example, recently I tried bunch of [Puppies](http://puppylinux.org/main/Overview%20and%20Getting%20Started.htm).
 Truly amazed with their agility.
 Point is - just pick up an old machine (or install Virtual Box on your work machine) and start with any Linux distribution.
 There are ton of tutorials on internet to get you started.
 If you are starting fresh, I will highly recommend visit [Linux Mint](https://www.linuxmint.com/).
 If you already have your feet wet, jump into [Slackware](http://www.slackware.com/)

 >A word on Dot files : Most of the things (apps) in command line world don't (obviouly) have a menu driven preferece dialog box.
 And still they are highly configurable.
 How? changes to application behavior happens through something commonly called dot files.
 What they actually mean is the file name starts with a (.) .
 That is counter intuitive cuz anything starting with . is a hidden file (or directory :-).
 Probably the idea was to keep these files hidden so that normal user don't mess with it ..
 Hey - normal user don't use Linux :-) .
 To add pain to injury, most of the times these files won't even be there.
 So you need to create one :-) .
 Though its very very easy.
 As easy as a 'touch' command.
 The good news, however, is that you never create these files from scratch.
 Good intelligent people have all there dot files freely available on Github (or elsewhere on web).
 Many programs supply a recommended template that can be easily copied.
-Another key thing on the dot files is a kind of precedence.
+Word of wisdom though is to build your own dot files.
+Slowly and gradually.
+Cuz if you could fit into someone else's environment then you should be using ones from Apple and Microsoft :-) Another key thing on the dot files is a kind of precedence.
 Most of the dot files in your home (~) directory are specific to your user.
 Something maintained at system level applies cross the board but your home file takes precedence.
 Some of the key dot files that we need to worry about as a writer are

 	- .zshrc that controls the behaviour of shell.
 	- .tmux.conf controls the tmux multiplexer